SaltwaterC/http-request/README.md

 });
 ```

-All the succesful responses return the headers property that contains the response HTTP headers object.
+All the successful responses return the headers property that contains the response HTTP headers object.
 You may control any request header via the options.headers object.
 If is undefined, the User-Agent header is automatically set by the library.
 The 'Accept-Encoding: gzip' request header is always defined as the library uses the [compressor](https://github.com/egorich239/node-compress) library to do transparent gzip decoding of the response body.

 You may also use a HTTP proxy: